aptible/www/src/markdown/legal/terms-of-service.md

 **"GDPR Personal Data"** means personally identifiable information as defined in Article 4 of the European Union's General Data Protection Regulation.

+**"Order Form"** means any applicable order form entered into between you and Aptible that contains information around the Services being used, length of your agreement, and any additional terms.

 **"Privacy Policy"** means the policy currently available at https://www.aptible.com/legal/privacy, as it may be updated by us from time to time.

 **"Remedial Action"** means our right under this Agreement to suspend your access or your End Users' access to the Services, and to suspend or remove an Application, in the event that this Agreement is breached.